MatteoFasulo/Whisper-TikTok/README.md

 ## Prerequisites 🛠️

-ChatGPT-TikTok has undergone rigorous testing on Windows 10 systems equipped with Python versions 3.8 and 3.9.
+Whisper-TikTok has undergone rigorous testing on Windows 10 systems equipped with Python versions 3.8 and 3.9.
 To streamline the installation of necessary dependencies, execute the following command within your terminal:

 ```python
 pip install -r requirements.txt